nickw444/vector3-repetier/README.md

-# Eaglemoss Vector 3 Repetier Firmware Configuration
+# Eaglemoss Vector 3 3D Printer Repetier Firmware Configuration

 In this repository you will find: